Machine Learning

 Statistical Models

-These methods use mathematical statistics for prediction and/or classification.
+These models use mathematical statistics for prediction and/or classification.

 Bayesian Models